sarasabino/Accident_Rate_Project/README.md

 As we have seen that the models need to be balanced, we have performed the random forest with the balanced data from previous steps.

-We have also performed a GridSearchCv to try get the best results we can get.
+We have also performed a GridSearchCv to try get the best results we can get, although we couldnt increase the first results obtained.

 In this model we achieved the following results:

 - accuracy: 0.76
 - precision 'No' : 0.79